MasonBarnes/Perplexity-Clone-Python/README.md

 A near perfect replica of Perplexity AI's "Search" function in Python, heavily inspired by [clarity-ai](https://github.com/mckaywrigley/clarity-ai).

 ## Usage
 This Perplexity clone can be easily implemented in Python.
-Here is an example that can also be found in `example.py`:
+Here is an example that can also be found in the `example.py` file:
 ```python
 from perpclone import perplexity_clone
 import webbrowser